-IBM provides four subroutines for use in extended error handling: ERRSAV, ERRSET, ERRSTR, and ERRTRA.
+IBM provides five subroutines for use in extended error handling: ERRSAV, ERRSET, ERRSTR, and ERRTRA.
 These subroutines allow access to the option table to alter it dynamically.

 Certain option table entries may be protected against alteration when the option table is set up.
 If a request is made by means of CALL ERRSTR or CALL ERRSET to alter such an entry, the request is ignored.
+See Figure 24 on page 222 for those IBM-supplied option table entries that cannot be altered.